indigo-dc/wattson/gitbook/user.md

 The client is configured by environment variables:
  - WATTSON_URL: the base url of the Token Translation service, e.g. `https://tts-dev.data.kit.edu`
  - WATTSON_ISSUER: the issuer id of the OpenId Connect provider in use (see `lsprov`).
 For protocol version 1 this is the issuer url.
- - WATTSON_TOKEN: the access token received from the OpenId Connect provider, e.g. using the web interface of the Token Translation Service
+ - WATTSON_TOKEN: the access token received from the OpenId Connect provider, e.g. using the web interface of WaTTS
+ - OIDC_SOCK: pointing to the path of the unix socket of the oidc-agent
+ - WATTSON_AGENT_ACCOUNT: the account used with the oidc-agent, this account must be loaded.

 All commands need at least the `WATTSON_URL` to be set:
 ```